merenlab/anvio/anvio/docs/programs/anvi-estimate-scg-taxonomy.md

 will give you an output file containing all taxonomic levels found and their coverages in each of your metagenomes.

 For a concrete example, check out [this page](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/#many-contigs-dbs-for-many-metagenomes).

+### 6. Estimate taxonomy across multiple genomes using an external genomes file

+You can also run this program on a set of genomes described in an %(external-genomes)s file:

+{{ codestart }}
+anvi-estimate-scg-taxonomy --external-genomes %(external-genomes)s \
+                           --output-file-prefix EXAMPLE
+{{ codestop }}

+If you want to treat each genome as a metagenome (i.e., report the taxonomic composition within each genome rather than a single consensus taxonomy for it), add the `--metagenome-mode` flag:

+{{ codestart }}
+anvi-estimate-scg-taxonomy --external-genomes %(external-genomes)s \
+                           --metagenome-mode \
+                           --output-file-prefix EXAMPLE
+{{ codestop }}

+### A note on SCG selection when working with multiple contigs databases

+When you use `--external-genomes` or `--metagenomes` together with `--metagenome-mode`, anvi'o must pick a **single SCG to use consistently across all contigs databases**.
+This is critical for result comparability: using different SCGs for different databases would make the outputs impossible to compare.

+If you do not explicitly name an SCG with `--scg-name-for-metagenome-mode`, anvi'o will automatically select the SCG that is most frequent across all your contigs databases combined, and will report which one it chose.
+You can inspect per-SCG frequencies beforehand with `--report-scg-frequencies` to make an informed choice.

+If instead you want to use the most frequent SCG independently for each contigs database (which would make results incomparable across databases), you should run %(anvi-estimate-scg-taxonomy)s on each contigs database separately in `--metagenome-mode`.